Last Updated on May 19, 2022

 After enjoying the cool water and maybe having a picnic, you might be up for some more fun in the area.
 Here are things to do near Tom’s Creek Falls.

 The town is known as “where Main Street meets the mountains” and is a great place to get out, stretch your legs, and walk around.
+We recommend grabbing lunch at Bruce’s Fabulous Foods (especially the cheesecake!) and grabbing a brew from Micatown Brewing.

 We mentioned Little Switzerland earlier but wanted to share more about this lovely town that’s just 20 minutes away from Tom’s Creek Falls.